Looking for some handy tips and tricks? Find out more on the blog!

 Cover away from home

-Items such as laptops and mobile phones can be covered up to £1,500 away from the home.
+Items such as laptops and mobile phones can be covered away from the home.
 Protect more expensive items, such as jewellery, by specifying them on your policy.

 Water or oil leak

 If you suffer from a burst pipe, leaks from your washing machine or heating system, providing they’ve been kept in a good state of repair, you're covered.
-We'll also provide up to £2,000 per claim to cover trace and access of a leak.
+Check your policy for details.

 Underground pipes and cables